zack-bitcoin/amoveo/docs/design/probabalistic_state_channels.md

 * you have to wait a long enough delay after the probabilistic-withdraw before you can do this tx.
 * if there is more than one active valid probabilistic-withdraw for the same probabilistic-account, then delete 90% of the money, and give the rest to whoever published the 2nd probabilistic-withdraw, otherwise continue.
-* this creates a normal on-chain channel, just like a new-channel-tx would.
-Once created, the spk that controls the funds in this channel is not necessarily at all related to the spk from the probabilistic-withdraw step.
+* If the winner is different from who created the probabilistic-deposit, then this creates a new probabilistic-deposit that the winner controls.
-* the channel has 80% of the money from the prob-account, the last 20% goes back to whoever made the prob-deposit initially.
+* The new deposit has 80% of the money from the old one.
+20% of the money goes back to whoever made the original prob-deposit supporting this hub.

 5) proof of existence